Beef and shiitake stir-fry

 - Add another drizzle of oil and stir-fry the beef for 3-4 minutes until just cooked through.
 You may need to do this in two batches to avoid overcrowding the pan.
 Add mushrooms back to the pan along with the sliced spring onion.
 Toss a few times to mix all ingredients together, then turn off heat.
 Garnish stir-fry with coriander and serve with steamed rice and greens.

-*Shitake mushrooms are available from the International section of supermarkets or in Asian food stores.
+*Shiitake mushrooms are available from the International section of supermarkets or in Asian food stores.

-**Kecap manis is a thick, sweet, sticky soy sauce, that gives great flavour to stir-fries.
-It is available in the sauce or international sections of supermarkets and in Asian food stores.
+**Kecap manis is a thick, sweet, sticky soy sauce that gives great flavour to stir-fries.
+It is available in the sauce or International sections of supermarkets and in Asian food stores.